Trying to determine which Medicare drug or health plan best

 Medicare Health Plan.
 Press the Continue to Plan Results

-sure to understand their coverage limitations on available
+understand their coverage limitations on available providers,

-providers, such as physicians or hospitals, and any drug usage
+such as physicians or hospitals, and any drug usage

 You should sort your results by the lowest estimated annual

 drug costs when doing a search during the annual election

 period.
 If doing a search at any other time of year you should